lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 Simply, if `isAuthenticated()` is `true`, we add our `accessToken` to the headers of our `fetch`.

 Now we need to verify that in our Express application.
-For that we're going to need the `express-jwt` and `jwks-rsa` packages.
+For that, we're going to need the `express-jwt` and `jwks-rsa` packages.

 - `express-jwt` is an Express middleware that validates Json Web Tokens and once verified sets `req.user` on the [Express `req` object](https://expressjs.com/en/api.html#req).
 - `jwks-rsa` is Auth0's very own library to retrieve RSA signing keys from a [JWKS (JSON Web Key Set)](https://auth0.com/docs/jwks) endpoint.